CIBC-Internal/python/Doc/library/xml.etree.elementtree.rst

    *elem* is an element tree or an individual element.

+   .. versionchanged:: 3.8
+      The :func:`dump` function now preserves the attribute order specified by the user.

-.. function:: fromstring(text)
+.. function:: fromstring(text, parser=None)

    Parses an XML section from a string constant.
-Same as :func:`XML`.  *text* is a string containing XML data.
+Same as :func:`XML`.  *text* is a string containing XML data.  *parser* is an optional parser instance.
+   If not given, the standard :class:`XMLParser` parser is used.
    Returns an :class:`Element` instance.

 .. function:: fromstringlist(sequence, parser=None)